rcc-uchicago/murals/demos.md

 Crosslet is a little geoviz tool built off of leaflet, crossfilter, and D3.

 [Palladio’s](http://palladio.designhumanities.org/sample/#/visualization) mapping/filtering tools are fantastic, but they still haven’t open sourced it ye

+[d3.carto](https://github.com/emeeks/d3-carto-map/) is a plugin for D3 that makes it easy to create maps with data layers.